Update: ‘2023 Mercedes EQS SUV,’ ‘2023 Mercedes EQB,’ and ‘2023 VinFast VF 9’ updated.

 In both five- and seven-seat versions, the second-row seats offer multi-stage inclination adjustment for the backrest, and it’s possible to move the second-row seats 5.5 inches longitudinally.
 In the seven-seat version, there’s an Easy-Entry function for making entry for third-row passengers easy.
 With a generous headroom of 41 inches in the front, the EQB doesn’t disappoint tall drivers.

-Mercedes-Benz offers three trim levels for the EQB in the U.S.: base, Exclusive, and Pinnacle.
-The base trim includes LED headlamps, LED front and rear lightband, 10.25-inch touchscreen infotainment system, 10.25-inch fully digital instrument cluster, Active Lane Keeping Assist, Blind Spot Assist, and Active Brake Assist.
+Mercedes-Benz offers the EQB in the U.S. with standard features like LED headlamps, LED front and rear light bands, 10.25-inch touchscreen infotainment system, 10.25-inch fully digital instrument cluster, Active Lane Keeping Assist, Blind Spot Assist, and Active Brake Assist.
+Passive keyless entry, wireless smartphone charging, Burmester sound system, panoramic sunroof, 360-degree camera system, and more premium features are available.

-We expect an EPA-est. range of around 225 miles for the EQB in both its variants, which would mean it’s suitable mainly for urban driving.
-Priced from USD 54,500 plus a USD 1,050 destination and delivery charge, the Mercedes EQB is expensive.
-However, Mercedes-Benz is sweetening the deal with two years of free unlimited 30-minute charging sessions at all Electrify America charging stations across the continental United States.
+An online listing on Mercedes-Benz of Alexandria suggests the base 2023 Mercedes EQB costs USD 52,750 (excl.
+USD 1,150 destination charge).
+Mercedes-Benz is sweetening the deal with two years of free unlimited 30-minute charging sessions at all Electrify America charging stations across the continental United States.

 The Kia EV9 could be one of the most crucial launches in the three-row family SUV space in America in the near future.
 It would be one of the first dedicated electric models in this segment.